Why This Keeps Happening Even When Everything “Looks Fine”

 Stop Guessing and Start Verifying

-- ext4 recovery at every boot
+- Repeated ext4 recovery messages on boot

-- buffer I/O errors
+- Buffer I/O errors on specific blocks

-- read-only remounts
+- Filesystems remounting as read-only

 Distinguishing Wear From Power Problems